Supermagnum/heatsink/readme.txt

 A cooling suit idea:

 It needs a aluminium heat exhanger, that is connected to a cooling loop sewn into a spandex suit.
 The cooling loop is made of 6 hoses in parallel, measuring 6 mm ØID x 9 mm ØOD, length 4 meters per hose.
 Total internal surface of the hoses is 4524.7 cm².
 External surface 6789.6 cm2.
-The heat exchanger as well as hoses and pump contain 3 liters of water.
+The heat exchanger as well as hoses and pump contain 3 liters of water/glycol mix.

-TThermal calculation:
+Thermal calculation:
-One cools 3 liters of water from 40 degrees to 18 degrees in 150 seconds.
+One cools 3 liters of water/glycol from 40 degrees to 18 degrees in 150 seconds.

 How much heat must be removed:
 Q = mc∆T